Research Results: Citation Performance Analysis

 Academic institutions benefit from strong author credentials, comprehensive citations, and clear structure.
 Government agencies also perform well due to their focus on accuracy and verification.
 Small businesses face challenges with technical implementation and content quality.

-style="color: #000080;">Geographic and Language Factors
+Geographic and Language Factors

 Analysis of geographic and language factors reveals some interesting patterns: